Q: 5% of my poster purchase will be donated to the National Parks Service?

 Q: Why should I purchase posters from your series when others exist?
 What makes you all different?

 A: That's a tough question.
 We're stoked on a number of other parks series out there.
 Some long before us and some more recent releases.
-At the time of our launch we were the only series that featured a different artists for every park and featured screen printed posters.
+Our give back to the parks is one reason.
+At the time of our launch we were the only series to feature a different artists for every park through screen printed posters.
 That's our main differentiator from what's come before our series.
 Another differentiator is not pulling so directly from the WPA style.
 So many other posters are remade in that style.
-We love that era of poster design so much but our approach is a contemporary version of what parks posters could look like.
+We love that era of poster design so much but our approach is a contemporary version of what parks posters can look like.
 Posters and parks aren't a coincidence either: our background is in printmaking and poster design — something we've celebrated for decades.
-Parks are one of our favorite things about The US of A, too!
+Parks happen to be one of our favorite things about The US of A, too!

 Q: What is screen printing?